 There’s one more story where Lord Vishnu in his dwarf incarnation defeated the tyrant Bali and exiled him to hell.

 This festival is held on “Amavasya” (moon less night) and people celebrate it by lighting the earthen oil lamps which dispels the darkness of night.

-Whatever the reason is, there is one thing in common to all the stories, it signifies the victory of good over evil, from darkness to light- the light that empowers us to commit ourselves to good deeds, that brings us closer to divinity.
+Whatever the reason is, the one thing that is common in all the stories, is the significance of the victory of good over evil, from darkness to light- the light that empowers us to commit ourselves to good deeds, that brings us closer to divinity.

 By being good we gain a sense of uprightness, of goodness, and we avoid feeling guilt and shame.

-This Diwali I wish you to be good in everything.
+This Diwali I wish you Celebrate goodness in you.

 Eat healthy food, Do regular exercise, meditation, yoga etc. whatever helps you to keep the stress away.
 This Diwali take the first step and do what makes you happy, happy from within.
-And I know buying new clothes, distributing gifts etc. is not that thing.
+And I am sure that buying new clothes, distributing gifts etc. is not that thing.

 Good to your friends & family: Where you are the reason of your family’s happiness, your family’s well-being is the reason of yours.
 Your friends are not your friends just because you wish them every year; this is because you are good to them.
 Goodness brings richness into relations.

 Spend time with your family.
-Sit with your parents hold their hands and thank them for everything they have done for you.
+Sit with your parents, hold their hands and thank them for everything they have done for you.
 Ask them if they want something special to be done this year.
-If you live away from them promise that you will keep on coming frequently to meet them.
+If you live away from them, then promise that you will keep on coming frequently to meet them.
 Gift them the most precious thing in your life…your Time.